shielamms/half-full-stack/python-tips/_posts/2023-03-07-dry-principles-with-wrapper-functions.md

 ---

 Wrapper functions are powerful.
-They can look a bit intimidating at first (a function within a function can be hard to wrap your head around..pun intended), but as your project grows and you start writing more functions, wrapper functions are a scalable way of implementing observability checks like logging and performance measures.
-They also help your code look tidier by removing the mud of repetitive lines of code on each of your functions.
+They can look a bit intimidating at first (a function within a function can be hard to wrap your head around..pun intended), but as your codebase grows bigger, wrapper functions can be a scalable way of implementing observability checks like logging and performance measures.
+They also help your project look tidier by removing the mud of repetitive lines of code.

 Happy coding!